RecipePumpkin Turkey Chili

 Add the ground turkey or chicken.
 Use a spatula or large spoon to break up the meat as it cooks.
 Continue to cook about 6 to 7 minutes, until fully cooked.

 Add the beans, diced tomatoes, tomato paste, pumpkin puree, broth, chili powder, cocoa powder, cinnamon (or pumpkin pie spice), cumin, black pepper, and optional cayenne pepper, and stir.
+Season with salt to taste.
 Reduce heat and simmer for 20 to 30 minutes, stirring occasionally.

 Right before serving, add the spinach and mix throughout.
 Enjoy the chili with desired toppings, such as avocado, nonfat plain Greek yogurt, cilantro, and salsa.